reid/node-jslint/README.md

 [douglascrockford/JSLint](https://github.com/douglascrockford/JSLint).

-This package is node-jslint, which provides a command-line interface for running jslint using the nodejs platform.  node-jslint was written by Reid Burke and is maintained by Reid Burke, Ryuichi Okumura, and Sam Mikes.
+This package is node-jslint, which provides a command-line interface for running jslint using the Node.js platform.  node-jslint was written by Reid Burke and is maintained by Reid Burke, Ryuichi Okumura, and Sam Mikes.

 ## Bugs